-We want to make Swansea a vibrant, tolerant and welcoming place where everyone has equal access to opportunities and feels truly proud to live, work and play in Swansea.
-To achieve this we need to develop a place where people belong, feel safe, and where people's backgrounds and circumstances are appreciate and valued.
+We want to make Swansea a vibrant, inclusive, and welcoming place where everyone has equal access to opportunities and feels truly proud to live, work and play in Swansea.
+To achieve this, we need to develop a place where people belong, feel safe, and where people's backgrounds and circumstances are appreciated and valued.

 Our communities are changing, we want to learn from each other and work together to build a better Swansea.
 We know that good relationships are an essential component of well-being.
-As communities change, we will celebrate what they have in common and face challenges together; including tackling barriers to employment, training, educational attainment and inclusion.
+As communities change, we will celebrate what they have in common and face challenges together, including tackling barriers to employment, training, educational attainment, inclusion, and climate change.
+Our culture, heritage, sport, traditions, and values bring us together.

-To do this we know we need to work together to understand individual and community issues.
+We know we need to work together to understand individual and community issues and shape solutions based on lived experience.
 We need to build trust between communities and local organisations, giving people a voice in decisions affecting their lives.
-It is important to support and work with vulnerable people and socially marginalised groups to foster inclusion.
+It is important to support and work with vulnerable people and socially marginalised groups to help shape preventative services and foster inclusion.

-Using evidence from the Assessment of Local Well-being this diagram identifies what is needed to build strong, cohesive communities:
+Using evidence from the Assessment of Local Well-being this diagram identifies what is needed to build strong. cohesive communities:

-By building strong communities we want to improve Swansea's social, environmental, economic and cultural well-being.
-This objective will contribute to the well-being goals by focusing on building a more prosperous, equal, globally responsible, healthier, resilient and cohesive Swansea which celebrates our diverse and vibrant culture.
+By building strong communities we want to improve Swansea's social, environmental, economic, and cultural well-being.
+This objective will contribute to the well-being goals by focusing on building a more prosperous, equal, globally responsible, healthier, resilient, and cohesive Swansea which celebrates our diverse and vibrant culture.